Ayush-Dugar/Ayush-Dugar/README.md

 - 👋 Hi, I’m @Ayush-Dugar
 - 👀 I’m interested learing how to code by doing fun projects.
-I'm interest in game design and development
+I'm interested in game design and development
 - 🌱 I’m currently learning C
 - 📫 How to reach me dugarayush5@gmail.com